drbulu/drbulu.github.io/_posts/2016-11-25-content-generation-tools-overview-part4-syntax-highlighting.md

 GFM doesn't seem to have [inline](http://stackoverflow.com/questions/23226224/inline-code-syntax-highlighting-in-github-markdown#25058886) syntax highlighting as well, but since Pandoc does, any syntax highlighting in RMarkdown will be processed before Jekyll gets a hold of it.
 That said, GFM seems to have basic inline code highlighting as long as no language is specified e.g. &#96;&#96;&#96; hello&#96;&#96;&#96; evaluates to ``` hello```.

+Incidentally GFM has [emoji](https://help.github.com/articles/basic-writing-and-formatting-syntax/#using-emoji) integration in the format :EMOJICODE:, and here are ["all the emojis"](http://www.webpagefx.com/tools/emoji-cheat-sheet/) :grinning:.
+They don't render locally, but are still good to have :smile:.

 ## Conclusion
 Syntax highlighting is something that I will be using often to showcase code, so it was good to get a feel for my options.
 Rouge looks like the system that I will be using, with GFM as a backup option.